Fume-hazards,

 Welders should know that little recognition of responsibility from the part of the employer or of Courts can be expected once the welder's health is severely compromised.

 The time to act is while welding.
-If working condition are unsafe, the maximum effort must be done to improve them until they are no more dangerous.
+If working condition are unsafe, the maximum effort must be done to improve them until they are dangerous no more.

 That is why welding outdoors could be preferred, except that suitable shielding should be provided locally around the welds, to guarantee at any time adequate coverage of the welds by protective atmosphere.